-How important was your experience in the <UTILITY’S> program in your decision to incorporate this building practice your other homes, using a scale of 0 to 10, where 0 is not at all important and 10 is extremely important?
+How important was your experience in the <PROGRAM ADMINISTRATOR’S> program in your decision to incorporate this building practice your other homes, using a scale of 0 to 10, where 0 is not at all important and 10 is extremely important?

-If you had not participated in the <UTILITY’S> program, how likely is it that you would still have incorporated this building practice using a 0 to 10, scale where 0 means you definitely WOULD NOT have implemented this practice and 10 means you definitely WOULD have implemented this practice?
+If you had not participated in the <PROGRAM ADMINISTRATOR’S> program, how likely is it that you would still have incorporated this building practice using a 0 to 10, scale where 0 means you definitely WOULD NOT have implemented this practice and 10 means you definitely WOULD have implemented this practice?

-Responses to the first question establish the Spillover Practice Attribution Score 1, and responses to the second question establish the Spillover Practice Attribution Score 2.
+Responses to the first question establish the Practice Attribution Score 1, and responses to the second question establish the Practice Attribution Score 2.
 Spillover may be program-attributable for building practices with self-report data meeting the following condition:

-(Practice Attribution Score 1 + (10 – Practice Attribution Score 2)/2) > 7.0
+Spillover Score = (Practice Attribution Score 1 + (10 – Practice Attribution Score 2))/2 > 7.0

 For responses meeting these conditions, an evaluator determines that specific building practices referenced in the question are attributable to the program; otherwise, the evaluator determines that specific building practices referenced in the question are not attributable to the program.
 The attribution criteria represent a threshold approach, in which energy impacts associated with building practices program participants implement outside the program are either 100% program-attributable or 0% program-attributable.